GLOBAL MARKETS-Dow surpasses 40,000, world stocks hit record amid rate cut hopes | Business

 GLOBAL MARKETS-Dow surpasses 40,000, world stocks hit record amid rate cut hopes

-The Dow Jones industrial average crossed the 40,000 level on Thursday for the first time and a world stock index scored a third straight record intraday high amid U.S. interest rate cut hopes and strong earnings before stocks turned mostly flat in afternoon trading.
+The Dow Jones industrial average crossed the 40,000 level on Thursday for the first time and a world stock index scored a third straight record intraday high on hopes of U.S. interest rate cuts and strong earnings before stocks turned mostly flat in afternoon trading.

-The Dow Jones industrial average crossed the 40,000 level on Thursday for the first time and a world stock index scored a third straight record intraday high amid U.S. interest rate cut hopes and strong earnings before stocks turned mostly flat in afternoon trading.
+The Dow Jones industrial average crossed the 40,000 level on Thursday for the first time and a world stock index scored a third straight record intraday high on hopes of U.S. interest rate cuts and strong earnings before stocks turned mostly flat in afternoon trading.
 Data on Wednesday showed cooling consumer price inflation, although that was offset on Thursday by news that U.S. jobless claims fell in the latest week and by figures showing U.S. import prices increased 0.9% last month.

 That data boosted U.S. Treasury yields and the dollar.
-The S&P 500 and Nasdaq also hit record highs in early New York trading and were little changed by afternoon.
+The Dow rose as high as 40,051.05 while the S&P 500 and Nasdaq also hit record highs in early New York trading before slowly losing steam and finishing slightly lower on the session.

 "What (the Dow hitting 40,000) means is that regardless of the concerns about inflation and consumer sentiment, the companies in the Dow, which represent a cross section of our economy, continue to march higher on better earnings and stronger guidance," said Quincy Krosby, chief global strategist at LPL Financial in Charlotte, North Carolina.
-MSCI's gauge of stocks across the world rose 0.21 points, or 0.03%, to 793.98.points, hitting a third straight record intraday high.
+MSCI's gauge of stocks across the world rose 0.31 points, or 0.04%, to 794.08, hitting a third straight record intraday high.
 The STOXX 600 index fell 0.21%.

 Overnight in Asia, Chinese and Hong Kong property shares had also rallied after reports that China was considering a plan for local governments to buy up millions of unsold homes across the country.
 The dollar index, which measures the greenback against a basket of currencies including the yen and the euro, gained 0.29% to 104.50, with the euro down 0.16% at $1.0865.
 Against the Japanese yen, the dollar strengthened 0.34% at 155.39.